teambit/bit/docs/getting-started.md

 6\. `bit commit is-string 'initial commit'`

 * Your component moved from the `inline_components` directory into the `components` directory.
-You can still use it with `bit-js` the same way as before.
+You can still use it with `bit-js` driver, the same way as before.

 * You can view the component you just added to your scope: `bit show @this/is-string`

-* `@this` stands for local scope notation, you can also call the scope in it's real name located in `.bit/scope.json` file.
+* When you perform a commit, Bit creates an immutable object with your identify as the Author, you can verify it with the following command - `bit log @this/is-string`.
+If you don't see your identity please [configure you identity](configuring-bit.md#your-identity)

 * Use `bit status` to get a clear view of all components in your local scope.

-* `@this` is the local scope annotation.
-That means when you want to refer to your local scope, you can use `@this` instead the real scope name (located in the scope.json file under the .bit directory)

 ```
 Summary

 mkdir <scope-name> && cd <scope-name>
 bit init
-bit create <namespace/component>
+bit create <component-id>
 open ./inline_components/<component-id>/impl.js // write some code in impl.js
 bit commit <component-id> 'initial commit'
 ```